How Social Isolation Is Killing Us

 It Is a real Issue (Score:2)

-One additional symptom (Score:2, Interesting)
+One additional symptom (Score:5, Interesting)

 That is denial.